Geometric contribution to adiabatic amplification in non-Hermitian systems

-The Petermann factor serves as an order parameter for this transition, as it diverges in the limit of a large system when the system is directionally unstable, whereas it converges to a finite value when the system is stable.
+Furthermore, this strong response does not occur when the source and detector positions are interchanged.
+In reciprocal systems, the right and left states have exactly the same mode profile, so that this effect does not occur.
+Analysis of the Green's function then reveals that the Petermann factor serves as an order parameter for this transition, as it diverges in the limit of a large system when the system is directionally unstable, whereas it converges to a finite value when the system is stable \cite{Schomerus2020}.
+The effect can be used for nonreciprocal sensing \cite{Budich2020}, and it also appears in open nonreciprocal quantum-optical systems \cite{Wanjura2020,McDonald2020}.
+Furthermore, we note that while often occurring along with it, this effect is distinct from the non-Hermitian skin effect, where the latter pertains to a high sensitivity of the spectrum to the boundary conditions, which can also occur in reciprocal systems \cite{Okuma2020,Hofmann2020}.
 Based on the theory developed in the present work, we establish the dynamical signatures of this instability as the system is steered adiabatically across the phase transition.
 We also contrast this situation with the reciprocal setting in which the transition does not exist.